 The ultimate guide to home gym conversion

-One of the most common spaces people convert into a home gym is their garage.
+If you’re looking to create your own gym, rather than go out to a commercial one, one of the most common spaces people convert into a home gym is their garage.
 On paper, it’s basically the perfect solution.
 A lot of people use their garages for extra storage anyway, and with a lot of unused wall and ceiling space and reinforced floors, most garages are ready to be converted into a gym with just a bit of smart thought, hard work, and a little cash.

 In this guide, we’ll talk you through all the pitfalls, things to look out for and how to save time and money converting your garage into a fitness studio you’ll want to show off!

 The first thing you always need to do when creating a home gym is to look at what you have to work with.
 As much as we’d all love to have no limitations, no situation is ever going to be perfect.

 The way you’re going to set up your home gym is going to change depending entirely on what you’re going to use it for.